Running a business can be a thrilling rollercoaster ride filled with ups and downs. At…

 No matter what side of the fence you’re on, there will be times when you simply must start working on your MIPs or MITs — your most important projects or tasks.
-The due date is looming and you have to get your butt in gear.
-Or, perhaps you just don’t like the massive adrenaline rush your feel when you’re up against a tight deadline.
+Perhaps the due date is looming and you have to get your butt in gear.
+Or, maybe you just don’t like the massive adrenaline rush your feel when you’re up against a tight deadline.

 Procrastination Fix: 7 Ways to Get Started